San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 San Diego State vs. San Jose State College Football Odds, Plays and Insights

-MWC opponents square off when the No. 24 San Diego State Aztecs (5-0, 0-0 MWC) visit the San Jose State Spartans (3-3, 0-0 MWC) on Friday, October 15, 2021 at CEFCU Stadium.
+MWC foes square off when the No. 24 San Diego State Aztecs (5-0, 0-0 MWC) visit the San Jose State Spartans (3-3, 0-0 MWC) on Friday, October 15, 2021 at CEFCU Stadium.
 San Diego State is favored by 9.5 points.
-The total is 41 points for this game.
+This matchup has an over/under of 41 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.